evinli/evinli.github.io/content/projects/CHONKY/index.md

 rightMotor->setSpeed(rightMotorSpeed);
 ```

-### Final Words
-This was my first big undergrad project and one that I'll never forget <3!!
-Shoutout to my team (Asvin, Farhan, and Adarsh) for being the best teammates I could've asked for and for our favorite TA, Rudi - for being our honorary 5th member.
+Again, shoutout to my team (Asvin, Farhan, and Adarsh) for being the best teammates I could've asked for and to our favorite TA, Rudi, for being in the trenches with us the entire way.